 - food and beverage; and

-Early on, EDI installations were fraught with operational problems due to failure to fully appreciate the adverse effects posed by many common water contaminants on the selective membranes, mixed bed resin or the electrical components (anode and cathode).
+Early on, Electrodeionization installations were fraught with operational problems due to failure to fully appreciate the adverse effects posed by many common water contaminants on the selective membranes, mixed bed resin or the electrical components (anode and cathode).
 The resin and membranes are subject to fouling from hardness, organic carbon (TOC), iron, manganese, oxidizing species (e.g. , chlorine, ozone), particulates / suspended solids and carbon dioxide.
 Reverse osmosis is almost always required as pretreatment upstream of EDI.

 The TWA have experience to help determine if CDI makes sense in your process and to design a system inclusive of necessary pretreatment to assure minimal maintenance.